“Everyone thinks they have the best dog. And none of them are wrong.”

 It’s only natural for me to think that dogs should be photographed professionally.
 My family’s first dog was a sweet Beagle named Suzy.
 Although she joined the family a year or two after me, I can’t remember life before Suzy.
 While my older sisters might remember the excitement of getting their first dog, I grew up always having at least one dog in my family.

 I gained my appreciation for photography at a young age.
-My mom is very artistic, and my dad was an excellent amateur photographer.
-Additionally, we always had great books and magazines (especially National Geographic) around the house.
-Receiving our first SLR camera was a teenage rite of passage in our family.
+My mom is an artist, and my dad was an excellent amateur photographer.
+We always had great photo-centric books and magazines (especially National Geographic and Life).
+Receiving our first SLR camera was a teenage rite of passage in our family—most of the money I had as a teen went to film and developing photos.
+My dogs were my favorite models.

-In 2009 I began collaborating with Alice G Patterson Photography as a studio manager and second shooter.
-In 2012, everything came together, and the Daily Tag launched, a place to celebrate, laugh, and even shed a tear or two because, let’s face it: dogs are the best!
+In 2009 I began collaborating with Alice G Patterson Photography as a studio manager and secondary photographer.
+I quickly realized that all my favorite photoshoots involved dogs.
+After realizing that there wasn’t a space online that showcased dog photography, I decided to make one.
+In 2012, everything came together, and the Daily Dog Tag was launched.
+It is a place to celebrate, laugh, and even shed a tear or two because, let’s face it: dogs are the best!

 Boss Dog: Nelly